jordiclive/take_home_exercises/README.md

 # take_home_exercises
-A collection of take home exercises, where possible I will refrain from specifying the company, to be fair to other candidates.
+A collection of take home exercises.
+Where possible I will refrain from specifying the company in order to be fair to other candidates.